Traumatic Brain Injuries in Personal Injury Cases

 There are many causes of TBIs, including motor vehicle collisions, falls and industrial accidents, according to C. Alan Hopewell, Ph.D., who is a neuropsychologist at Advantage Health Systems.
 Hopewell is a Diplomate of the American Board of Professional Psychology.

-He says symptoms range from headaches, dizziness, irritability, fatigue, anxiety, depression, sleep disturbance, personality change and apathy.
+In a past webinar he says symptoms range from headaches, dizziness, irritability, fatigue, anxiety, depression, sleep disturbance, personality change and apathy.

 “There’s a saying that if you’ve seen one brain injury — you’ve seen only one brain injury.
 The reason is that brain injuries differ so much in severity, types and causes, and happen to individuals with varying education levels, mental health and physical health.”